raspberrypi/linux/Documentation/filesystems/erofs.rst

 device=%s              Specify a path to an extra device to be used together. directio               (For file-backed mounts) Use direct I/O to access backing
-                       files, and asynchronous I/O will be enabled if supported. fsid=%s                Specify a filesystem image ID for Fscache back-end. domain_id=%s           Specify a trusted domain ID for fscache mode so that different images with the same blobs, identified by blob IDs, can share storage within the same trusted domain.
-                       Also used for different filesystems with inode page sharing enabled to share page cache within the trusted domain. fsoffset=%llu          Specify block-aligned filesystem offset for the primary device. inode_share            Enable inode page sharing for this filesystem.
+                       files, and asynchronous I/O will be enabled if supported. domain_id=%s           Specify a trusted domain ID.
+Filesystems sharing the same domain ID can share page cache across mounts when inode page sharing is enabled. (not shown in mountinfo output) fsoffset=%llu          Specify block-aligned filesystem offset for the primary device. inode_share            Enable inode page sharing for this filesystem.
 Inodes with identical content within the same domain ID can share the